uvaai/ml1/40 week4/40 AlphaGo/content.md

 is solved then we can understand the solution and say this solution wasn't actually intelligent.

-In order to avoid this type of *"computational horsepower"* solution, the next big challenge became the game of Go.
+In order to avoid this type of *computational horsepower* solution, the next big challenge became the game of Go.
 Go is a much harder game to solve in a purely computational way, because there are so many possible moves every turn.
 In fact, there are more possible Go board positions ($10^{170}$) than atoms in